 Unless they already knew something about him that he did not know about himself.
-Or that they knew he was a Junk Collector.
+Or that he was a Junk Collector.
 Something in that that threatened them enough to make them want to kill him.
 It chilled his blood now; it was bad enough that he knew nothing about his past, did he have to play guessing games with the little psychos Mikey had warned them about?
 But then, why did the girl seem to sympathize, reluctant to do away with him?
 It was a complete mystery; from what Mikey had told them, all of the Shadow Six were dangerous.
 Perhaps she had been faking it in order to lure him into a false sense of security?
 But then, on the other hand… fraternizing?

 His mental analysis process was interrupted by a pinprick of light from above, and unexpectedly the girl’s voice echoed softly in his head’s cavern: “You know what to do.
 I know you do.”
 What had she meant?